 Business hours (9 AM - 5 PM) in Montevideo and Tokyo overlap for approximately 0 hours per day.
 The optimal window for meetings is during this overlap period.

-Tokyo is 12 hours ahead of Montevideo.
+Tokyo is 12 hours behind Montevideo.

 The best time for a meeting is 12:00 AM GMT-3 in Montevideo, which is 12:00 PM GMT+9 in Tokyo.